Dpaste20/Dpaste20/README.md

 - 👋 Hi, I’m @Dhruvpaste

 - 👀 I’m interested in Blockchain, Fintech and AI
-- 🌱 I’m currently learning Javascript(Intermidiate) and Pyhton(Advance)
+- 🌱 I’m currently learning React and Pyhton(Advance)
 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me